icefoxen/joxa/README.md

 ...what was I even trying to do?
 Oh right, weird pattern matching in `joxa-cmp-expr/make-expr`.
 Ok that seems easily fixed.

+Welp everything seems to build ok with OTP 21 now, so let's try building it with OTP 28!
+Bootstrapping is a little fiddly, but it *mostly* seems to work, just dying on undefined reference to `get-stacktrace/0`.
+Apparently replaced with <https://www.erlang.org/docs/28/system/expressions.html#try>.
+We can stub that out for now; fixing it properly will require changing the `catch` form.
+There's a couple places we need it; <https://www.erlang.org/docs/28/apps/erts/erlang.html#raise/3> may also be helpful reference.
+Changing Joxa's `try` form will take a bit of work but there's some decent docs on *how* it works, and it doesn't look toooo hard to at least stub it out with something functional-for-now.

+That is a project for tomorrow, however.

 # Language improvements

 Or at least, I think they're improvements.
 These are just notes of things that stand out at me.